wp-plugins/yith-woocommerce-ajax-navigation/trunk/README.txt

 == Description ==

 YITH WooCommerce Ajax Navigation allows you to filter the products in the Shop page without reloading the page.
-The plugin also includes two new types of Product Attributes visualizations: Color and Label.
+The plugin also includes four new types of Product Attributes visualizations: Color, Label, List and Dropdown.
 With Color display type you're able to assign a color (selected from a Color Picker) to each Product Attributes.
 With Label Color display you're able to assign a label (3 chars max) to your Product Attributes.
+With List display your products attributes in a list.
+With Dropdown you're able to display your products attributes like a select.

 Working demos are available here:
 **[LIVE DEMO 1](http://demo.yithemes.com/room09/shop/)** - **[LIVE DEMO 2](http://demo.yithemes.com/bazar/shop/)**